ProDeveloperTutorial.com

 12 is the final result.

-Hence from the above analysis, we can come to a conclusion:
+Hence from the above analysis we can come to an conclusion:

 The cost of arr[i][j] = arr[i][j] + min(arr[i - 1][j], arr[i][j - 1]);